Bernardo-MG/dice-notation-java/readme.md

 - [Dice Notation Tools CLI][dice-notation-java-cli], a CLI to roll expressions through line command

 ## Documentation

-Documentation is always generated for the latest release, kept in the 'master' branch:

-- The [latest release documentation page][site-release].
-- The [the latest release Javadoc site][javadoc-release].

-Documentation is also generated from the latest snapshot, taken from the 'develop' branch:

-- The [the latest snapshot documentation page][site-develop].
-- The [the latest snapshot Javadoc site][javadoc-develop].

 The documentation site sources come along the source code (as it is a Maven site), so it is always possible to generate them using the following Maven command: